 Medical negligence claims can be brought against any medical professionals and/or the institution that employs them, such as obstetricians, nurses, anesthesiologists and radiologists.
 For example, in some birth injury cases we have handled, nurses failed to notify the delivering physician that the baby was in distress.
 Had the doctor been notified, he or she could have ordered a timely Cesarean delivery and avoided injury to the child.
 Therefore, the nurses and hospital were negligent and were financially responsible for the baby’s injuries.

 If you believe negligence by a doctor, surgeon or other medical professional caused you unnecessary injury or pain, a knowledgeable and compassionate attorney from Bailey & Greer can help you determine your legal options.
-To schedule a free consultation with a Bailey & Greer attorney, just visit our Free Consultation page or call us now at 901.475.7434.
+To schedule a free consultation with an attorney at Bailey & Greer, just visit our contact page or call us now at 901.475.7434.